PlayFab/MpsAgent/LocalMultiplayerAgent/BuildTool/readme.md

     }
     `

-    - Linux Process is not currently not support on Local Multiplayer Agent, so users cannot create game server deployment here
+    - Linux Process is currently not supported on Local Multiplayer Agent, so users cannot create a build with this server type

 ## Steps:

-- Configure [build settings](./DeploymentSettings.json).
-Feel free to reconfigure DeploymentSettings.json to suit your needs.
+- Configure [build settings](./BuildSettings.json).
+Feel free to reconfigure BuildSettings.json to suit your needs.
 Example:
 `
 {
     "BuildName": "MyGameBuild",